A tutor can be the lifelong partner you never know you needed.

 Similarly for grammar; don’t let the lesson wander off into the past subjunctive if you’re just learning the present subjunctive.

-In any case, even if you have little to no Spanish knowledge, you can plan your own lessons in the ways mentioned above, and by copping a few bits of vocabulary from your introductory Spanish book.
+In any case, even if you don’t have much Spanish knowledge, you can plan your own lessons in the ways mentioned above, and by copping a few bits of vocabulary from your introductory Spanish book.

 Here are a few ideas for first lessons: